 Unless you’re in a sexual relationship with said individual, or maybe their doctor, the state of that person’s privates is really none of your business, a point my colleague Sarah Ratchford made in an interview with trans supermodel Carmen Carrera a few weeks back.
 So imagine talking about your privates in a very public sphere so that your privates can look the way you want them.

-For some trans people, sexual reassignment surgeries (or gender reassignment surgeries, depending on who you ask) are a way to modify one’s body to align with their gender identity.
+For some trans people, sexual reassignment surgeries (SRS, or gender reassignment surgeries, depending on who you ask) are a way to modify one’s body to align with their gender identity.
 Not all trans people feel the need for surgical intervention(s), or specifically, surgeries which affect one’s genitalita.
 But for those who do, gathering the funds to make such surgeries possible isn’t easy.

-The variables of costs for people seeking out SRS are as differing as the surgeries themselves.
+The variables of costs for people seeking out reassignment surgery are as differing as the surgeries themselves.
 For example, a vaginoplasty can run between $17,000 and $18,000.
 The cost of facial feminization surgery will vary depending on how much or what you have done.
 A brow lift?
 A jaw or Adam’s apple shave?
 As well as the actual surgeries, there are also the costs of post-operative care such as medications, hospital rooms, or hospice care.
 In Canada, most provinces will cover the payment of the actual surgery, but those other costs may have to be undertaken by the patient.

-In the interest of full disclosure, I think it’s important to point out that I am not transgender.
+In the interest of full disclosure, I think it’s important to point out that I am not transgendered.
 I’ve also always been a big follower of the cardinal rule stated at the top of this article: not your junk, not your business.
 But in the case of this story, I had to talk to people about their genitals, insofar as their own needs and desires towards SRS.
 In the case of those who seek out crowdsourced funds, they often find themselves having to talk about their genitals, either directly or indirectly, to the world.

-Shakina Nayfack is a theatre director, producer, and performer based in New York City.
+Shakina Nayfack is a theater director, producer, and performer based in New York City.
 She’s currently in the middle of her own campaign to raise $52,500 for her SRS.
 The money would cover the travel costs to see a doctor in Thailand who specializes in vagnioplasties and facial feminization surgeries.
 It would also include the cost of said surgeries, as well as post-operative care.
 Nayfack has already spent thousands of dollars for electrolysis and hormone replacement therapy. ”When I started on my medical transition I was so overwhelmed by the cost,”she told me.
 “My campaign started as a joke, like the only way I would be able to complete the transition would be if I Kickstarted my vagina.
 I think I tweeted something about it really sarcastically, but then more and more of my friends encouraged me to try it.”
-Nayfack has been interviewed by multiple news sources about her “KickStartHer” endeavour, including the Huffington Post and the Daily Mail.
+Nayfack has been interviewed by multiple news sources about her “KickStartHer” endeavor, including the Huffington Post and the Daily Mail.
 But interest in her story hasn’t always meant dollars towards her campaign.
 “I’m trying to stay optimistic, but so far it's been hard to encourage folks beyond my own circle of friends to contribute, even if my ‘KickStartHer' campaign has gotten some media attention.”